the way of Helcim

 Chapter 5

-Bringing affordability to the small businesses that we serve isn’t just a business strategy; it’s a cornerstone of our mission and values.
-Ensuring that there is transparency and affordability in our pricing is one of the fastest ways to build trust with our merchants, especially in an industry notorious for hidden fees and dishonest pricing.
+Bringing affordability to the small businesses that we serve isn't just a business strategy; it's a cornerstone of our mission and values.
+Ensuring that there is transparency and affordability in our pricing is one of the fastest ways to build trust with our merchants.

 We always negotiate with vendors.

 Our culture book sets the foundation for who we are and how we work horizontally as an organization.
 Yet each of our departments operate with their own unique challenges and responsibilities that also require a tailored approach.
-You will find that every team at Helcim has their own internal mission statement and guiding principles.
-We empower our department leaders to create these with their teams based on their own uniqueness, and find ways to align them within the larger mission of Helcim.
-We also encourage our teams to regularly review their guiding principles as they scale and continually evolve their approach.
+You will find that every team at Helcim has their own internal mission and guiding principles.

 You will find that the team's guiding principles are written in a way that clearly defines both the positive behaviors as well as the opposite behaviors we want to avoid.
 This approach ensures that our principles are actionable and practical, not just vague aspiration statements.